Notes on the Geography of Pakistan: Karimabad

 The Hunza River flows south past irrigated terraces in the center of Hunza.
 Rakaposhi is the huge mountain in the background; the sore thumb right-center is a hotel run by the Pakistan Tourist Development Corporation.

-Adjoining Karimabad, Baltit Fort is almost perfectly camouflaged against the barren foothills, but it's temporarily wrapped by scaffolding that stands out.
+Adjoining Karimabad, Baltit Fort is almost perfectly camouflaged against the barren foothills, but it's temporarily wrapped here by scaffolding.
 This is about as urban as Hunza gets.
 The greenery is entirely the result of local irrigation channels, and almost all the ground in the lower two-fifths of the picture is cultivated.

 Spring time, with willows leafing and field crops rising.